 Fishers, IN, sits next door to Carmel and a few miles north of Indianapolis.
 It plays host to I-69 while receiving traffic from the Indianapolis Spaghetti Bowl, leaving its residents to contend with all kinds of traffic.
 Motorcyclists in the area are, in theory, protected by those motorists’ duty of care.
 Even so, Fishers motorcyclists can fall victim to negligence-based accidents.

 Motorcycle crash survivors have the right to take legal action in the wake of such an accident.
-Interested parties can work with Fishers’ motorcycle accident lawyers to discuss what compensation they might receive after pursuing a personal injury claim.
+Interested parties can work with Fishers’ personal injury lawyers to discuss what compensation they might receive after pursuing a personal injury claim.
 Vaughan & Vaughan offers its aid to survivors and their families throughout this process.

 Do you think you might have a motorcycle accident case on your hands?
 Contact our Fishers personal injury attorneys to schedule your first case consultation.